azsk/DevOpsKit-docs/00c-Addressing-Control-Failures/Readme.md

 #### How do I remediate failing control Azure_AppService_DP_Use_Secure_TLS_Version?

-Using approved TLS version significantly reduces risks from security design issues and security bugs that may be present in older versions.
-If you are noticing this control failing for your app service, use the following command to set minimum TLS version to the org approved version (see detailed logs).
+Using latest TLS version significantly reduces risks from security design issues and security bugs that may be present in older versions.
+If you are noticing this control failing for your app service, use the following command to set minimum TLS version to a secure version as specified in the detailed logs file.
 The detailed logs are generated under a subscription-specific sub-folder in the folder *%LOCALAPPDATA%\Microsoft\AzSKLogs\Sub_[yourSubscriptionName]\[XXXXXXXX_XXXXXX_GRS]\[ResourceGroupName]\AppService.LOG*.

 Make sure you test the implications before changing the configuration.